fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 The disciples clashed and argued with Paul because of his innovative and bizarre teachings, and the New Testament references this fact.
 Many Christians mistakenly took him as one of the disciples of Jesus Christ due to his claim that he was, but he was not, nor did he ever meet Jesus Christ.
 While some Christians elevate Paul to sainthood, Paul was responsible for destroying the teachings of Jesus Christ.
 He told people they did not need to follow God’s laws, even though Jesus Christ suffered and struggled to convey the Message of God, which included teaching people to obey God’s commandments.

-The Bible clearly states the imprtance of following the law.
+The Bible clearly states the importance of following the law.
 > Till Heaven and earth pass, the one that breaks the Law will be called the least person in the Kingdom of Heaven.
 For truly I tell you, until heaven and earth pass, not the smallest letter, not the least stroke of a pen, will by any means disappear from the Law until everything is accomplished’ ‘Therefore anyone who sets aside one of the least of these commands and teaches others accordingly will be called least in the kingdom of heaven, but whoever practices and teaches these commands will be called great in the kingdom of heaven.’
 > Matthew 5:18–19